Cheyenne Holt: Cheerleader, cancer warrior

 A senior at Dublin High School at the time, Holt was living the normal teenage life: school, sports, cheerleading, school activities, an active social life, and on her way to living her dream of playing collegiate softball.
 All of this changed when she received a follow-up phone call from her doctor after her injury.

 During the softball game in which Holt was playing second base, she was in the middle of a rundown and dove to tag the player, resulting in the base runner’s foot landing on her throat.
-She began experiencing muscle spasms in her neck, which restricted her from being able to move and was rushed to the emergency room.
+She began experiencing muscle spasms in her neck, which restricted her from being able to move and was rushed to the emergency room, with the likelihood that she was experiencing severe pains, due to her muscle spasms, in the process.
+Whilst some people who suffer from frequent spasms would decide to buy CBD oil to help control the pain, Holt’s injuries were serious and needed urgent medical attention to help her stabilize and to get the treatment she required.
 While in the emergency room, the CT scan came back negative for any injury from the incident, but had shown nodules in her throat.
 At the time the doctors told her there was a 95 percent chance that these were not cancerous, but her parents decided to be safe and go forward with getting Holt further testing.
 A week later, Holt and her parents received the call from a doctor in Houston informing them that she has been diagnosed with papillary thyroid cancer with metastasis to lymph nodes.

 Holt’s life as she knew it had changed.
 She no longer played softball, she was unable to attend her senior prom and did not even get to walk to the graduation stage with all of her classmates she grew up with.
 She had to withdrawal from Dublin High and begin homeschooling due to always being away from home for treatment.